Dando18/slurm-dashboard/README.md

     portraying job completion/failure, so it is turned off by default.
 Provide a number to specify the interval in seconds or `null` to disable extrapolation.
 Default: `null`
+-   `slurm-dashboard.job-dashboard.persistJobs`: Keep completed jobs in the job dashboard until they are removed with the X button.
+Default: `false`
 -   `slurm-dashboard.job-dashboard.useNativeIcons`: Instead of the job status icons shipped with the extension, use VSCode native codicons.
 Default:
     `false`